r-m-hufford/let-me-in/README.md

 ## Description

 The purpose of this app is to practice building apis and become familiar with React and Next.
-I am folding in an Ember app, since that is the framework I use most.

 Layout and styling are low priorities in this project.
-Building a solid api and exploring React and Next's toolset are high priorities.
+Building a solid api and exploring React and Next's toolsets are high priorities.

 ## Phases